برجاء الإنتظار ...

 Read this leaflet carefully before you start using this product as it contains important information for you

-Each film-coated tablet contains montelukast sodium equivalent to 10 mg montelukast Excipient: Lactose monohydrate 133.08 mg per tablet.
-For a full list of excipients, see section 6.1.
+Each film-coated tablet contains montelukast sodium, which is equivalent to 10 mg montelukast Excipient: For a full list of excipients, see section 6.1.

-Montelukast is indicated in the treatment of asthma as add-on therapy in those patients with mild to moderate persistent asthma who are inadequately controlled on inhaled corticosteroids and in whom “as-needed” short acting β-agonists provide inadequate clinical control of asthma.
-In those asthmatic patients in whom Montelukast is indicated in asthma, Montelukast can also provide symptomatic relief of seasonal allergic rhinitis.
+Bronchofast is indicated in the treatment of asthma as add-on therapy in those patients with mild to moderate persistent asthma who are inadequately controlled on inhaled corticosteroids and in whom “as-needed” short acting β-agonists provide inadequate clinical control of asthma.
+In those asthmatic patients in whom Bronchofast is indicated in asthma, Bronchofast can also provide symptomatic relief of seasonal allergic rhinitis.

 Posology